XiChen920/Explainable-AI-and-Machine-Learning-in-Health-Care/README.md

 The main research questions guiding this study are:
 1) How to measure the utility of the explanation generated by different methods?
-2) How do the explainability methods perform given dif￾ferent datasets and what could be the reason if the performance of the methods differs?
+2) How do the explainability methods perform given different datasets and what could be the reason if the performance of the methods differs?
 3) Whether model-specific methods achieve better results than model-agnostic methods?